PlayingWithProjections/generator_reason/README.md

 Hopefully 1 is fixable.
 2 will probably not be easily fixable.
 If we can fix 1, then we can probably land on 1milj events in about 15seconds which should be ok

 We're able to fix 1 a bit with using ptime.
-It might be possible to go even faster with `Core.Date` but haven't found out how to use it yet...
+It might be possible to go even faster with `Core.date`.
 For example, now with 20 days a full run takes about `566ms`, without to json `210ms` and without outputting the events `40ms`

+After benchmarking and searching, I found that using `core` is not possible on windows.
+Getting help from [Discuss.ocaml](https://discuss.ocaml.org/t/performance-of-printf-sprintf/3936/5) I found an implementation that is even 4 times faster than core.
+Awesome

 ### Fixing events to json with core unix time